Thursday, September 25, 2008

 Ramon de España (Fin de Semana)

-Joe Sacco (Palestine; Safe Area Goradze; The Fixer)
+Joe Sacco (Palestine; Safe Area Gorazde; The Fixer; Footnotes in Gaza)

 Mattotti (Stigmate; Il rumore della brina)